2004 Kisima Music Awards

-The 2004 Kisima Music Awards featured a newly expanded scheme which aimed to incorporate artists from across East Africa, most predominantly Uganda and Tanzania.
+This year's awards featured a newly expanded scheme which aimed to incorporate artists from across East Africa, most predominantly Uganda and Tanzania.
 It was also a source of controversy when the organisation's CEO Tedd Josiah was awarded the category for Best Producer.
-The ceremony was hosted by veteran music artist Eric Wainaina and radio presenters Patricia Amira and Robert Warobi.
+Additionally many of the artists from his production house Blu Zebra were declared winners.
+He subsequently resigned citing a conflict of interest.